the-shivers/pokedex/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/86029d24-0ed7-4c19-b967-ce7a3bf72dfb" />

+# Description
+This is a simple Pokédex application built using NextJS (with TypeScript and Tailwind CSS).
+By entering the ID of a pokémon, or using the arrows to cycle through them, it displays a picture of that pokemon along with some basic information about it including stats, height, weight, description, and the pokémon's audio cry.
+It's styled to resemble an actual pokédex, with thoughtful design touches featured throughout including fun indicator lights and a GameBoy-like screen.

+This is a frontend only project!
+Because all the information we need is available via the PokéAPI, we can simply fetch what we need on demand.
+If I were to implement a backend, I would probably do so using NextJS (which is a full stack framework), but for this project, there was no need.

 # Setup instructions

 This is a classic NextJS project with no exotic components or requirements (created simply with npx create-next-app@latest).
 So you can simply follow these steps to get the project running on your local machine for development and testing purposes.